-Tell any business executive to prepare a presentation, and he or she will immediately fire up Microsoft PowerPoint on the computer, and start assembling the slideshow… As for as the business world is concerned, Microsoft PowerPoint is de facto presentation software, the one-and-only app worthy Continue reading Are There Any Contenders In The Presentation World To Challenge PowerPoint?
+Tell any business executives to prepare a presentation, and they will immediately fire up Microsoft PowerPoint on the computer.
+As for as the business world is concerned, Microsoft PowerPoint is de facto presentation software, the one-and-only app worthy to be hailed “king” of presentation Continue reading Is There A Contender In The Presentation World To Challenge PowerPoint?

 Just finished delivering a seminar on “Death By PowerPoint” to the undergraduates and lecturers of the Faculty of Applied Science and Computing (FASC), Tunku Abdul Rahman University College (TARUC) today.
 The way the audience reacted to the seminar, I believe I shook things quite Continue reading “Death By PowerPoint” Seminar in Tunku Abdul Rahman University College

 It’s often misconceived that if you fail in getting the attention of your audience during a presentation, it’s the slideshow’s fault.
 Or worse, that it’s the PowerPoint application’s fault.
 Well, I’m going to tell you that if something fails, most often it’s your Continue reading It’s Not Your PowerPoint Slideshow… It’s You!

 It has always been said, to differentiate your presentation visuals from the others by making your slides “pop”.
 What it means is to make your flat images stand out like 3D from your equally flat screen that it is projected Continue reading 3D Effects On A Flat Screen

 You’re preparing your visuals for your next presentation, and you open up your presentation slideshow application (any application).
 The first thing that your eyes lay on is a new slide with templates already there, waiting for you to put your texts Continue reading Templates For Presentations : Saviour Or Disaster?